Compassion fatigue in journalism: Prevention and mitigation

+Journalism

+Journalists can suffer psychologically and emotionally from the stories that they cover.
+Journalists who encounter victims of trauma or traumatic situations on the job, are at risk of developing compassion fatigue, secondary traumatic stress, and experiencing symptoms similar to PTSD.

+Predictive factors include, but are not limited to, the type of content they are reporting on, the conditions under which the content was acquired, the level of job commitment, perceived work pressure, and the amount of personal and professional social support.

 Photojournalism

-Audience

-The connection between photography and compassion fatigue comes from the role images have played in the charitable appeals and associated media coverage of suffering others.
-Susan Sontag is the most noted proponent of the idea that photography of suffering has done much to numb the audience and help produce apathy and/or indifference.
-In On Photography she famously asserts: in these last decades, concerned photography had done at least as much to deaden conscience as to arouse it.’'

-Moeller agrees that compassion fatigue in photojournalism is not an unavoidable consequence of covering the news.
-It is however, an unavoidable consequence of the way the news is now covered.
-It is a consequence of a rote journalism and looking over one's shoulder reporting, to many catastrophes at once, and coverage that is too repetitious, much of the media looks alike, the same news, the same picture, which turns compassion fatigue inevitable.

-Together with the much-quoted statement that 'images anesthetize', Sontag provided the rhetorical force sustain the idea of photography's responsibility for compassion fatigue.
-Sontag argues that familiarity with images is what determines the emotion that people summon in response to photographs of suffering, in other words, the more one sees a picture of suffering, the less one will fell because they will become anesthetized.

-For example, Don McCullin's photographs of emaciated Biafrans in the early 1970s had less impact for some people than Werner Bischof'’ photographs of Indian famine victims in the early 1950s because those images had become banal, and the photographs of Tuareg families dying of starvation in the Sub-Saharan that appeared in magazines everywhere in 1973 must have seemed to many like unbearable replay of a now familiar atrocity exhibition.

-Photographer

 Regarding the photographers side of Photojournalism, Sontag argues that photographing is essentially an act of non-intervention, therefore this inability to react in real life apparently touches photographer too.

 Since the photographers cannot intervene in events, part of the horror of memorable coups of photojournalism, which includes images of death comes from the awareness of how plausible it has become, in situations where the photographer has the choice between a photograph and a life, to choose the photograph.

 Even if the photographer creates sympathy, they also cut it off; they stir the senses but their 'realism crates a confession about the real', which, in the long term has the inevitable analgesic effect.

-Films and Documentaries
+Films and documentaries

 Compassion, has grown in the joint between politics, humanitarian organizations, the media and the public.
 In the media there has been a growing focus on distant victims of civil wars, massacres and other violence against civil populations.
 The audience is left unmoved by the pictures of distant death and pain.